 Apple’s iPad is one of the growing number of touch screen based electronic devices hitting our stores.
 With an appearance like laptop computers without a keyboard, the devices offer wonderful opportunities for entertainment and learning and have captured the imaginations of children and adults worldwide.
 The iPad can certainly entertain; you can watch movies, read books and magazines, share Read more

 The completion of homework is an issue in many families with parents having difficulty getting their children to initiate and complete homework.
-However, before we endeavour to provide you with guidelines to do so, there are some important issues to be aware of.Homework ought to be a purposeful learning experience directly related to the work done in the classroom.
-It should be interesting Read more
+However, before we endeavour to provide you with a parents guide to homework, there are some important issues to be aware of.Homework ought to be a purposeful learning experience directly related to the work done in the classroom.
+It should be Read more